 In addition to the loss of your loved one’s income, you may face financial strain related to paying someone else for the services your loved one performed for the family, including child or senior care, preparing meals, taking care of cleaning, or managing maintenance around the house.
 As part of a wrongful death claim, you can include compensation for those financial losses.

-Compensation for the Loss of the Victim’s Presence in Your Life.
+Loss of the Victim’s Presence in Your Life

 Who Can File a Wrongful Death Claim After a Motorcycle Accident?